magnuswatn/tailscale-cert-synology-updater/README.md

 ## Developing

-To test with a "Synology like" filesystem, use the Docker container.
-Build it with `docker build -f test_resources/Dockerfile .`.
-When run it will run the test cases.
+Docker Compose is used to test with a "Synology like" filesystem, and Pebble as an ACME server.
+Build and start with `docker-compose up -d`, and then run the tests with `docker-compose exec nas python -um pytest`.